DNA Molecule

 Summary of Results

-As of September 1, 2007, we have we have received Y-DNA test results for 40 participants.
-We have now identified 2 distinct family groups with the Cheek/Chick surname.
-We are calling these Group 1 and Group 2.
+As of April 10, 2009, we have we have received Y-DNA test results for 44 participants.
+We have now identified three distinct family groups with the Cheek/Chick surname.
+We are calling these Family Group 1, Family Group 2, and Family Group 3.

-Approximately 80% of our participants so far fall into either Group 1 or Group 2.
+Approximately 80% of our participants so far fall into either Family Group 1 or Group 2.
+Two participants are in Family Group 3.
 The remaining 20% of the participants have unique (non-matching) DNA results.
-As the study progresses, we hope that some of our "uniques" will ultimately find a "match" that will reveal a new, as-yet-unidentified Cheek/Chick family group.
+As the study progresses, we hope that some of our "uniques" will ultimately find a "match" that will reveal new, as-yet-unidentified Cheek/Chick family groups.

 Highlights: